drshahizan/HPDP/assignment/submission/ass1/ganthegang/case_study1a/readme.md

     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/ganthegang/case_study1a/7.png" width=300>
 </p>
 <div align="center">
-Figure 8: As for the column ‘Sports’, which is named P2 under the H column, with the formula shown in the image below.
-After that, click on column H2, press Ctrl+C and press Ctrl+space, then Ctrl+V to fill the value of the columns to the last row.
+Figure 8: As for the column ‘Sports’, which is named P2 under the H column, with the formula shown in the image above.
 </div>
 <br>